 The results of knee replacement are related to how well the knee is aligned and ligaments balanced.
 A normal leg has a straight line from the hip to ankle passing through the middle of the knee.
-Arthritic knees invariable have some deformity (eg "bow-leg") and this must be corrected at the time of surgery.
+Arthritic knees invariable have some deformity (eg "bow-leg") and this is corrected at the time of surgery.
 Surgeons have traditionally used alignment guides with a rod placed inside the femur.
 That technique is still the fallback for experienced surgeons.

 Straight up - the robot doesn't do the surgery, the surgeon does.
+Different robots exist - Mr Mitchell & Mr English have changed to using the Mako Robot.

 A perfect knee replacement requires the knee ligaments to within a millimetre of right length, not be too loose, or too tight.
 The ligament tension is a product of a complex geometric pattern, which is set by the surgical bone cuts.
-Setting the femoral cutting block in exactly the right position is difficult because the worn out joint surfaces mislead, and every patient's requirements are different.